Edited by: Keri Stooksbury

 If you’re like us at Upgraded Points, you prefer to use miles and points to pay for your flights instead of cash.
 If you want to fly with United, you will want to earn some MileagePlus miles.

-To get United miles, you can either earn them directly with one of the co-branded United cards from Chase (for example, the United Explorer℠ Card), or you can earn Chase Ultimate Rewards points and transfer them 1:1 to United MileagePlus.
+To get United miles, you can either earn them directly with one of the co-branded United cards from Chase (for example, the United Explorer card), or you can earn Chase Ultimate Rewards points and transfer them 1:1 to Chase transfer partners like United MileagePlus.
 The latter is certainly our preferred method, as Chase points are easy to earn and you can transfer them to many different partners, not just United.

-Remember that these cards are all issued by Chase, so they fall under the 5/24 Rule.
+Remember that these cards are all issued by Chase, so they fall under the 5/24 rule.
 You need to pay attention to that when you are planning to apply.

 No matter how complex a boarding process is, it’s usually fairly easy to follow if you know what to expect before you get to the gate.